great-expectations/great_expectations/docs/terms/metric.md

 ### How to create

 Metrics are produced using logic specific to the Execution Engine associated with the Datasource that provides the data for the Batch Request/s that the Metric is calculated for.
 That logic that is defined in a `MetricProvider`.
-When a `MetricProvider` class is first encountered, Great Expectations will register the metric and any methods that it defines as able to produce Metrics.
+When a `MetricProvider` class is first encountered, Great Expectations will register the Metric and any methods that it defines as able to produce Metrics.
 This means that after Validation, that Metric can then be referenced in Evaluation Parameters.
 Furthermore, the methods associated with a Metric can also be referenced through dot notation using the Metric as a base (as shown above in the [section on accessing Metrics](#how-to-access)).

 #### Types of MetricProvider Functions